 2008 Total food expenditures: $3818.96

 That’s $318/month or about $73/week for a family of two adults and a three-year-old.
 Our lifestyle at the time included some make-from-scratch foods but also a great deal of sale shopping and couponing.
-We ate whole grain breads, but I was already making homemade yogurt, for example.
+We ate whole grain breads, but I was already making homemade yogurt in a crock pot, for example.

 We also had a baby that summer, which meant that people brought us dinner three times/week for about two months (my network here is an amazing blessing), which probably reduced the budget a bit overall.